awslabs/multi-model-server/benchmarks/monitoring/README.md

     ```

     Use command Taurus command below to run the test yaml.
+Note this test script assumes squeezenet model is already registered.

     ```bash
     bzt inference.yaml